matteoceschia/ImageSegmentationClustering/README.md

 ...
 ...
 If you are developing the module, you can test it by calling
 $ make test
+...
+... or obtain more detail on the tests and launch in the build directory
+$ ctest -V
 ```

 Note: if you get a QT5 error, you may need to specify the QT5 path when you run the cmake line, as given by `brew --prefix qt5-base`.
 For example, you can run: